Tyler Skaggs: Arizona Diamondbacks (2012–2013)

-Los Angeles Angels (2014–2019)
+Los Angeles Angels of Anaheim / Los Angeles Angels (2014–2019)

 Skaggs pitched for the Angels in 2014.

 Skaggs was part of a three-team trade conducted on December10, 2013.
 He and pitcher Hector Santiago were sent to the Angels, while outfielder Adam Eaton went to the Chicago White Sox.
 Arizona received Mark Trumbo, as well as two players to be named later.
 Arizona general manager Kevin Towers told reporters that the team had looked to trade Skaggs after concerns emerged over his decreased confidence, command, and pitch velocity – his fastball speed, for instance, had dropped from a high of 90.6 mph to 88.7 mph over the course of the previous season.

 Leading into the 2014 season Skaggs was in competition for the fifth place in the Angels' starting rotation with veteran Joe Blanton.
 He spent spring training focusing on enhancing his fastball command and developing the other pitches in his arsenal.
 He also made a mechanical tweak to his pitching mechanics, returning to the larger stride that he took in high school and as a member of the Angels' farm system.
 Skaggs was named to the Angels' opening day roster that spring, joining a rotation that also featured Santiago, Jered Weaver, C. J. Wilson, and Garrett Richards.
 After going 4–4 with a 4.34 ERA in his first twelve starts, Skaggs was scratched from his scheduled June9 start against the Oakland Athletics.
 Manager Mike Scioscia revealed that Skaggs was suffering from a strained right hamstring and was placed on the disabled list as a precaution.
 He spent nearly a month on the disabled list before being activated on July2 to start in a game against the White Sox.